Feb 28, 2023

 It is safer to locate a highway HOV lane to the left because it minimizes lane change interactions.
 Since most interchange access is located on the right side, it is safer to keep HOV lanes to the left.

 There is no solid barrier to separate the lanes because it would reduce the width of highway shoulders.
-Reducing the width of the shoulder would make it difficult to remove snow and having a safe enforcement area.
+Reducing the width of the shoulder would make it difficult to remove snow and have a safe enforcement area.
 Having a painted line also allows a greater amount of entry and exit points along the highway.
 Drivers can respond faster to changes in traffic patterns.